From Swiss TV channels and satellite to streaming services and more, find out what’s on in Switzerland with our guide to Swiss TV and radio.

 - SRF1: this German-language channel from SRF (Schweizer Radio und Fernsehen) is Switzerland’s most-watched, offering a wide range of programs.
 You’ll find US imports and youth-oriented programming on the sister channel, SRF Zwei.

-- RTS Un: the most-watched French-speaking channel from RTS (Radio Télévision Suisse), with children’s and youth programming found on RTS Deux.
+- RTS Un: the most-watched French-speaking channel from RTS (Radio Télévision Suisse), with youth programming found on RTS Deux.

 - RSI La 1: the most-prominent Italian-speaking channel from RSI (Radiotelevisione Svizzera) offers a mix of entertainment and lifestyle programming.
 Other Italian-speaking channels include RSI La 2.